planet-lia/lia-docs/content/getting-started.md

 With your favourite text editor open up a starting file for your bot (for Java bot the file is ```John/src/MyBot.java```, for Kotlin is ```John/src/MyBot.kt``` and for Python3 is ```John/my_bot.py```).

 We will make our units shoot while also moving forward and rotating left.
-To acheave that replace the code in the file that you have opened up with the code below.
+To achieve that replace the code in the file that you have opened up with the code below.
 Note that we won't be explaining how the code works here as this and much more is explained in our [examples](/examples/overview/).
 This here is just to showcase how to make changes to your bot and use them in your battles.